 Have you been to a Just Between Friends event?
-Just Between Friends is the area’s largest pop-up consignment event for children’s items and maternity, usually taking place twice a year – in early spring and early fall.
-(Although last year, they also added in a holiday event in early December!)
+Just Between Friends is the area’s largest pop-up consignment event for children’s items and maternity, usually taking place 2 or 3 times a year – in early spring, early fall and holiday.

-The Back to School Fall 2022 event takes place August 4 – August 7 in the former Sears space at Oxford Valley Mall in Langhorne.
-Since I’ve been to several of these events and will be attending on Presale day (August 3), I thought I’d share a few shopping tips that might help others attending.
+The Holiday 2022 Sale event takes place December 9-December 11 in the former Sears space at Oxford Valley Mall in Langhorne.
+Since I’ve been to several of these events and will be attending on Presale day (December 8), I thought I’d share a few shopping tips that might help others attending.